Material that is mailed to the Consular Department must be sent to:

 If you would like to send your application by mail, please click here to download a payment form.

-Requests sent to be processed via mail are returned to the requestor via UPS at the expense of the requestor.
+Requests sent to be processed via mail are returned to the requestor via Fedex at the expense of the requestor.

 The sender is responsible for material mailed to the mission.